Kostya Trachenko

 theoretical and computational condensed matter physics:

-fundamental theory of liquid and supercritical states of
+- fundamental theory of states of matter including theory of

-radiation damage effects including in nuclear waste forms
+- radiation damage effects including in nuclear and fusion

 Please get